whily/notes/legion-archlinux.md

 Install package `plasma-desktop kdeplasma-addons kscreen' for KDE and following KDE applications `konsole dolphin okular yakuake kdeconnect'.

+Configure KDE mainly based on Youtube video "How To Make Your KDE Plasma DEsktop Look Aesthetic" by Linuxscoope.

 For KDE Connect, run the following to update ufw rules:

     sudo ufw allow 1714:1764/udp